 Kimball University: Should You Use An ETL Tool?

-DISADVANTAGES OF ETL TOOLS
+ADVANTAGES OF ETL TOOLS

 Visual flow and self-documentation.The single greatest advantage of an ETL tool is that it provides a visual flow of the system's logic.
 Each ETL tool presents these flows differently, but even the least-appealing of these user interfaces compare favorably to custom systems consisting of stored procedures, SQL and operating system scripts, and a handful of other technologies.
 Ironically, some ETL tools have no practical way to print the otherwise-attractive self documentation.

 Structured system design.
 ETL tools are designed for the specific problem of populating a data warehouse.
 Although they are only tools, they do provide a metadata-driven structure to the development team.
 This is particularly valuable for teams building their first ETL system.

 Operational resilience.
 Many of the home-grown ETL systems I've evaluated are fragile: they have too many operational problems.
 ETL tools provide functionality and practices for operating and monitoring the ETL system in production.
 You can certainly design and build a well instrumented hand-coded ETL application, and ETL tool operational features have yet to mature.
 Nonetheless, it's easier for a data warehouse / business intelligence team to build on the management features of an ETL tool to build a resilient ETL system.